Inspired to be a better person

-When I first started looking for a volunteering project as part of my studies in Psychology and Law, I was unsure of what to do but when I came across Operation Bobbi Bear, I immediately knew it was the right opportunity for me.
+When I first started looking for a volunteering project, I was unsure of what to do.
+But when I came across Operation Bobbi Bear, I immediately knew it was the right opportunity for me.

 The plan was initially to go to Bobbi Bear for three to six months, but this fell through.
-As this was a project I wanted to do, I held onto the strong feeling that I needed to go to Bobbi Bear, so I finally got the chance and went for six weeks in 2013.
+As this was a project I wanted to do, I held onto the strong feeling that I needed to go to Bobbi Bear.
+I finally got the chance and went for six weeks.
 I would happily have stayed longer, as the weeks flew by during my stay.

 What did your volunteering work consist of?

-The work I did at Bobbi Bear was quite varied and I also had a lot of influence on what I chose to do.
-If you like to be told what to do and get on with it, Bobbi Bear isn’t the right place for you because you are expected to act proactively, jumping on what’s happening and using your own strengths, knowledge and commitment to help where required.
-Any ideas or feedback you have will be very welcome by the staff.
+The work I did at Bobbi Bear was quite varied and I also had a lot of input on what I got to do.
+If you like to be told what to do and get on with it, Bobbie Bear isn’t the right place for you.
+You are expected to act proactively, jumping on what’s happening and using your own strengths, knowledge, and commitment to help where needed.
+Any ideas or feedback you have will be very welcomed by the staff.

-My tasks at the Tree Clinic and support groups included helping with medical advice, information sessions, but also singing, playing and dancing with the children, as well as providing food and drink to the patients.
+My tasks at the Tree Clinic and support groups included helping with medical advice and information sessions, but they also included singing, playing and dancing with the children, as well as providing food and drink to the patients.

-I spoke to women who had been abused, raped and neglected and put them in contact with a permanent employee of Bobbi Bear for follow-up meetings in order to encourage them to report the abuse.
+I spoke to women who had been abused, raped and neglected and put them in contact with permanent employees of Bobbi Bear for follow-up meetings in to encourage them to report the abuse.
 We took in children arriving at Bobbi Bear and helped to see if they could stay at the centre or if they could stay with a local family.